chesterxgchen/spa/README.md

 This works fine as well.
 So this is what we will keep.

-## Areas I am thinking about:
+## Things on my mind for SPA:

   * Using macro to replace java reflection
-  * change throw exception to Scala error try .. sucecss/failure
+  * change throw exception to Scala error handling with try .. sucecss/failure
   * asynchornize JDBC call
+  * publish the artifact in maven repository
   *

 ## Changes from 0.1 version